suinleelab/HD-AE/README.md

 pip install .
 ```

 HD-AE and all dependencies should install in 5 minutes or less.
 HD-AE was originally designed on a workstation running CentOS 7.9, but should work with any operating system with a PyTorch implementation (i.e., Windows/Mac/Linux).
+When training new models, having a GPU will speed up the training process considerably, though a GPU is unnecessary if only using a pretrained model.

-### Usage
+### Usage & Demos

 See the `notebooks` folder for examples of using HD-AE.